 The objectives of acquiring Bear Hammock are to conserve and protect the significant Strategic Habitat Conservation Area that makes up almost a quarter of the project area, helping preserve species that are documented on this site, including the wood stork, the bald eagle, the diamondback rattlesnake, and the gopher tortoise.
 Another major goal is to provide recreation for the public on trails, with horseback riding, with camping and picnicking, and by access to water.
-The FWC management prospectus also says that hunting is possible depending on management plans.
+Hunting is possible depending on management plans.